quantum-kite/kite/docs/documentation/calculation.md

 All target functions require the following parameters:

 * `#!python num_moments`
-  : defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [Documentation][documentation].
+  : Defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [Documentation][documentation].
 * `#!python num_random`
-  : Defines the number of random vectors for the stochastic evaluation of traces.
+  : Defines the number of random vectors used in the stochastic trace evaluation.
 * `#!python num_disorder`
-  : Defines the number of disorder realisations (and boundary twists if the `#!python "random"` boundary mode is chosen).
+  : Defines the number of disorder realizations (and specifies the boundary twist angles if the `#!python "random"` boundary mode is chosen).

 Some parameters are specific of the target function:

 * `#!python direction`
-  : Specifies the component of the linear (longitudinal: `#!python 'xx'`, `#!python 'yy'` (, `#!python 'zz'`), transversal: `#!python 'xy'`, `#!python 'yx'` (, `#!python 'xz'`, `#!python 'yz'`)) or the nonlinear conductivity tensor (e.g., `#!python 'xyx'` or `#!python 'xxz'`) to be calculated.
+  : Specifies the component of the linear (longitudinal: (`#!python 'xx'`, `#!python 'yy'`, `#!python 'zz'`), transversal: (`#!python 'xy'`, `#!python 'yx'`, `#!python 'xz'`, `#!python 'yz'`)) or the nonlinear conductivity tensor (e.g., `#!python 'xyx'` or `#!python 'xxz'`) to be calculated.
-* `#!python temperature`
+* `#!python temperature` _(can be modified at post-processing level)_
 : Temperature of the Fermi-Dirac distribution used to evaluate optical and DC conductivities.  `#!python temperature` specifies the quantity $k_B T$, which has units of `#!python energy`.
-If the hoppings are given in eV, `#!python temperature`is given in eV .
-To convert to Kelvin, it is necessary to divide the value by the Boltzmann's constant $k_B$.
+For example, if the hoppings are given in eV, `#!python temperature` must be given in eV.

-* `#!python num_points`
+* `#!python num_points` _(can be modified at post-processing level)_
 : Number of energy points used by the post-processing tool to output the density of states.
 * `#!python special`
-  : Simplified form of nonlinear optical conductivity hBN example.
+  : Simplified form of nonlinear optical conductivity (see hBN example).
 * `#!python energy`
   : Selected values of Fermi energy at which we want to calculate the `#!python singleshot_conductivity_dc`.
 * `#!python eta`
-  : Imaginary term in the denominator of the Green's function that provides a controlled broadening or inelastic energy scale.
+  : Imaginary term in the denominator of the Green's function required for lattice calculations of finite-size systems, i.e. an energy resolution (can also be seen as a controlled broadening or inelastic energy scale).
 For technical details, see [Documentation][documentation].

 The `#!python calculation` is structured in the following way: